keethburu/Npoi.Mapper/README.md

 mapper.Save("test.xlsx",  "sheet2");
 ```

-### 3. Put different types of objects into memory workbook then export together.
+#### 3. Put different types of objects into memory workbook then export together

 Set **`overwrite`** parameter to true, existing data rows will be overwritten, otherwise new rows will be appended.

 ```C#
 var mapper = new Mapper("Book1.xlsx");
 mapper.Put(products, "sheet1", true);